Dr. Simon Locke: Filming locations

-Season one episodes were filmed in the village of Kleinburg, Ontario and the surrounding area, as well as at and around the Valley Halla Estate on the Toronto Zoo grounds.
-Season two was shot strictly in Toronto, Ontario.
+Some episodes in Season One, notably the winter ones, were filmed in the Rouge Park/Scarborough area of Toronto.
+In those, the Valley Halla Estate house (now part of the Toronto Zoo grounds) was featured as the doctor's office and residence building.
 One episode from season 1 was shot at the old Markham, Ontario water tower in a story involving a mute boy who dangerously climbs the tower.
-Other season 1 scenes were shot at Highland Creek in Scarborough, Ontario, and at the old ski hill on Twyn Rivers Road in Pickering, Ontario.
+Other winter season 1 scenes were shot at Highland Creek in Scarborough, Ontario, and at the old ski hill on Twyn Rivers Road in Pickering, Ontario.